judofyr/tvo-lang/README.md

 # Tvo

-Tvo is a concatenative, immutable, functional object-oriented programming language.
+Tvo is a concatenative, functional, object-oriented programming language.

 ```
 # Concatenative